 Automated Accessibility Testing

 There are many kinds of tools that will perform an automatic test of certain components of a website or electronic document and let you know, instantly, if the components pass or fail the test.
 An example is the free website checker WAVE (Web Accessibility Evaluation Tool) as well as AChecker or Jaws.

 Often, automated accessibility testing is a great way to learn more about the different reasons why customers with disabilities might encounter problems, close their browsers, and look for another company with a more welcoming website.

 However, automated accessibility testing has its limitations.
 It isn’t thorough.
 It is widely accepted within the industry that automated testing only captures 25 – 30% of issues.
 It is known to report false positives – accessibility problems that aren’t accessibility problems – and you may not be able to tell the difference.
 It may spit out jargon-filled reports that only make sense to web developers.
 And it won’t eliminate the accessibility barriers for you.

 But it can show you areas of your website that may need the most attention or remediation.

-Manual testing is still an essential part of accessibility testing, as it involves human judgment and we don’t yet have the technology to replace it completely.
+Manual testing involves human judgment and we don’t yet have the technology to replace it completely.

 There are different ways to do manual testing for accessibility.
-You can hire a consultant to systematically go through individual pages and electronic documents, looking for known problems with appearance, coding and other elements.
+You can work with an accessibility partner to systematically go through individual pages and electronic documents, looking for known problems with appearance, coding and other elements.